 On-Island you will be able to find inexpensive, refurbished, restored and second-hand furniture as well as specialist children’s and baby furniture.

-IDG is an award winning Interior Design Firm offering full design services along with two on island retail locations, Home by IDG and Dwell by IDG, that offer hassle free shopping at competitive prices, great quality and same day delivery.
+IDG is an award winning Interior Design Firm offering full design services with a retail location on Seven Mile Beach and an online store.
+They offer hassle free shopping at competitive prices, great quality and same day delivery.
 IDG has over 65 vendors to choose from and is the exclusive local vendor for many brands.

 Children and baby furniture can be bought from Bedside Manor in Camana Bay, Baby Express in Cannon Place, The Bump to Baby in The Strand Shopping Complex, Tomlinson Furniture and The Baby Shoppe in Alissta Towers on North Sound Road.
 For office furniture and equipment, see the Business Services page.

 If you’re moving to Cayman, the best course of action is to first decide whether you will be renting or buying a house.
 Most rentals come fully furnished, as do previously owned houses and condos.
 Newly built houses and condos come unfurnished.
 Many people buy new furniture locally, or take advantage of the booming second hand market on EcayTrade and other local Facebook pages.